Fun Facts, Observations and Quotes

 Affleck had to be convinced to play

-encouraging experimentation and improvisation, saying “if the final movie is
+the cast encouraging experimentation and improvisation, saying “if the final

-his word.
-I would write stuff, and it
+word.
+I would write stuff, and it appeared in the

 Darla: “Lick me, all of you!”